tkw1536/hook_handler_p/README.md

 Empty lines are ignored.
 Available directives are:

+* `@include FILENAME Also read the configuration file FILENAME.
+Only supported in the main file. `
 * `@self URL` Whenever we are redirected to this file, we handle it as if we were redirected to URL
 * `@fix PATTERN` Keeps everything like patterm fixed.
 Only applied intiially.
 * `@ignore REGEXP` Same as fix, but for regexp.